 For anybody who has attended university, you will know that there are some courses that you must complete successfully before being allowed to start another one of a higher level of difficulty.
 Rest assured; McMahon Education has no such rules.

 The Information: Parents and Carers pages list ‘Prior Knowledge’ that is relevant for the student to already know before starting the course.
-This is so that students are able to be challenged acceptably by the content without being overwhelmed by concepts that they have not been exposed to yet.
-These prerequisites are not designed to upsell products to the consumer; they aim to provide added ease in guiding the decision about what course will be right for your student.
+This is so that students are able to be challenged acceptably by the content without being overwhelmed by concepts that they have not yet been exposed to.
+These prerequisites are not designed to up-sell products to the consumer; they aim to provide added ease in guiding the decision about what course will be right for your student.
 Prior knowledge is set out under the following phrases:

 Some knowledge of and skill with